openmaptiles/openmaptiles-tools/README.md

-# Export MBTiles from TM2Source
+# Generate Vector Tiles from TM2Source

 *This is a work in progress towards OSM2VectorTiles v3.0*